-RSLWA has for some time consulted with a range of views and opinions on commemoration activities on indigenous land and the importance of recognising the traditional custodians.
+RSLWA has for some time consulted with a range of views and opinions on commemoration activities, the land on which they are held and the traditional custodians.
 Importantly, this has included consulting indigenous Veterans who have served alongside their mates and colleagues in the Australian Defence Force for more than 100 years.

 While RSLWA is regarded as custodians of the State War Memorial in Kings Park, it is appropriate to respect and recognise the importance of acknowledgement of traditional owners as part commemorations – in particular ANZAC Day and Remembrance Day.

-As such, Acknowledgement of Country at the commencement of commemoration activities is strongly encouraged by RSLWA State Branch.
-The organisation will continue the practice of listening to, and liaising with, its indigenous members, all indigenous Veterans and the wider community of Western Australia.
+As such, Acknowledgement of Country at the commencement of commemoration activities will be undertaken by RSLWA State Branch.
+RSLWA strongly encourages acknowledgment of country for all other commemoration activities held in Western Australia.
+The organisation will continue the practice of listening to, and liaising with indigenous Veterans and the wider community of Western Australia.

 For the Acknowledgement of Country, RSLWA’s policy is to first offer the opportunity to make such acknowledgement by an Indigenous Veteran.
 Otherwise, acknowledgment would be made by another appropriate person of RSLWA.